 We plan to continue investing in cutting-edge AI and advanced analytics-driven marketing tools to further optimize our marketing channels.
-Additionally, we have invested in our finance, technology, human resources, and other general and administrative functions to support our growth.

 Competition

 The market for investment research and financial information software is evolving and is highly fragmented.
 As the markets in which we operate continue to mature and new technologies and competitors enter those markets, we expect competition to intensify.
 Our competitor categories include: